datahub-project/datahub/docs/quick-ingestion-guides/looker/overview.md

 ---
 title: Overview
 ---
-# Looker Ingestion Guide: Overview
+# Looker & LookML Ingestion Guide: Overview

 ## What You Will Get Out of This Guide

-This guide will help you set up the Looker connector to begin ingesting metadata into DataHub.
+This guide will help you set up the Looker & LookML connectors to begin ingesting metadata into DataHub.

-Upon completing this guide, you will have a recurring ingestion pipeline that will extract metadata from Looker and load it into DataHub.
+Upon completing this guide, you will have a recurring ingestion pipeline that will extract metadata from LookML & Looker and load it into DataHub.
 This will include to following Looker asset types:

+**Looker Connector Ingested Assets:**

 * Dashboards
 * Charts
 * Explores
 * Schemas
 * Owners of Dashboards

-* Table & Column level lineage
+    To get complete Looker metadata integration (including Looker views and lineage to the underlying warehouse tables), you must also use the `lookml` connector.

 *To learn more about setting these advanced values, check out the [Looker Ingestion Source](https://datahubproject.io/docs/generated/ingestion/sources/Looker).*

+**LookML Connector Ingested Assets**

+* LookML views from model files in a project
+* Metadata for dimensions
+* Metadata for measures
+* Dimension Groups as tag

+    To get complete Looker metadata integration (including Looker dashboards and charts and lineage to the underlying Looker views, you must also use the `looker` connector.

 ## Next Steps
 Continue to the [setup guide](setup.md), where we'll describe the prerequisites.